Safety Toolkits

 Understanding the Health and Safety at Work Act.

 On the face of it, this has to be a dry subject, doesn’t it?
-But unless managers and key workers have a grasp of what the Act actually does require, the world will remain full of speculation, misunderstanding and myths.
-And there certainly are plenty of myths about health and safety.
+But unless managers and key workers have a grasp of what the Act actually does require, the world will remain full of myths and misunderstanding.
+And there are plenty of myths about health and safety.
 But how do we make this topic genuinely interesting?
-Believe it or not, we pluck up the courage and work our way through a copy of the actual Act using a pre-prepared set of key questions.
-Yes, I know.
-But it works, because together, we find the answers to all those questions.
+Well, the training highlights all the key aspects of the Act.
+The “aha” moments are discovered using open ended questions.
+It works because together, we find the answers to all those questions.
 So here are just four examples:

 - “A fork lift stops suddenly and a pallet, being carried 2 metres above floor level slides off.
 No one is hurt.
-Is this a Notifiable Incident?”
+Is this incident reportable to Worksafe?”

 - “What is a valid reason for a worker to refuse to do a job for health and safety concerns?”